 * Listing months & events of the Islamic calendar

-- On the orientation/registration day, you will be required to pay Registration & Supply fees along with the cost of all books that your child/children may need for their levels
+- On the Registration day, you will be required to pay Registration & Supply fees along with the cost of all books that your child/children may need for their levels.

 - Fees payment can be made via:

 - ACH Debit Payments from your Bank (you will need to provide your bank account info)

 - Personal Check (post dated checks required for tuition fee payment for entire academic year)